-Activity/Action Impact Comments Part-fund the role of specialist teacher whose job is to co- ordinate the attendance at any events ensuring a balance in selection of pupils.
+Activity/Action Impact Comments Part-fund the role of specialist teacher whose job is to coordinate the attendance at any events ensuring a balance in selection of pupils.
 Also, to supervise and coach the children at these events.
 100% of pupils in year 6 cohort had at least one opportunity to represent school at external sporting events.
-44% of the school have had the opportunity to take part in an after-school club Looking at tracking formally - process and data to ensure a fairer choice and opportunity for all.
-61% of Years 2-6 that have had opportunity to represent school at an after school events at Leeds West Sports Partnership/Bramley Cluster Olympics/Triathlon 78% of pupil premium pupils had had the opportunity , , , , , , , , , , , , , , , , , , , , to represent the school.
+44% of the school have had the opportunity to take part in an after school club Looking at tracking formally - process and data to ensure a fairer choice and opportunity for all.
+61% of Years 2-6 that have had opportunity to represent school at an after school events at Leeds West Sports Partnership/Bramley Cluster Olympics/Triathlon 78% of pupil premium pupils had had the opportunity to represent the school.
+PE leaders to plan and implement the healthy program across the school and liaising with the PSHCE lead and PD team.
+Co-ordinating whole school events that have cross-curricular focus included. high-quality curriculum will ensure that pupils gaining a clear understanding of how to keep themselves healthy and fit through regular items in assemblies.
 PE documents have been produced to ensure clear progression across school - linking from EYFS-Year 6.
-Healthy schools week included opportunities for pupils to experience additional activities above those offered in the school curriculum - ping pong.
-Program of extra-curricular activities aligned with PD offer to ensure a broad and balanced provision of sports and other opportunities - as identified on our Post Ofsted Action Plan.
-To be reviewed and mapped out for 2024/25 - taking into account curriculum review and changes on here as a result.
+Healthy schools week included opportunities for pupils to experience additional activities above those offered To be reviewed and mapped out for 2024/25 - taking into account curriculum review and changes on here as a result.
 Healthy Lifestyles week - coordinated by PE leads across school.
 Pupil voice evidences that Pupils are confident in articulating how to keep themselves healthy and support available to them.
 Pupil voice to support planning for this event next year.